 What to see in Madrid’s Plaza Mayor

-- The Casa de la Panadería.
 The building that dominates the north façade was initially constructed in 1590 on the orders of Diego Sillero.
 That means it predates the design of the square, but it was finished and transformed by Gómez de Mora to integrate it with the rest of the buildings.
 Its name is owed to the fact that it was once the headquarters of the principal bakery in the city, an institution in charge of regulating the price of bread to ensure it was accessible to less well-to-do citizens.
 It’s well worth studying the murals that were painted on its façade by the Madrilenian painter Carlos Franco, amongst which you can pick out mythological characters with links to the Spanish capital, such as the goddess Cibeles.

-- The Casa de la Carnicería.
 Standing opposite the building mentioned above but decorated in a much more sober fashion, the Casa de la Carnicería was home to the meat warehouse and supplied the city’s most important markets.

-- The archways.
 You can access Plaza Mayor through ten towering archways, some of which have names that reflect the commercial activities that used to take place beneath them.
 Amongst them are the Arco de Cuchilleros (Cutlers), the Arco de Botoneras (Buttons) and the Arco de la Sal (Salt).

-- The statue of Philip III.
 This is an elegant equestrian statue designed by the Italian Juan de Bolonia—Giambologna—and finished by Pietro Tacca, his protégé, in 1616.
 It was created using the copper casting technique and was originally located at the entrance to the Casa de Campo park until Isabel II decided to share it with the people in 1848.
 From then on the sculpture has stood in the heart of Madrid, with the exception of the duration of the two Spanish republics.

 Plaza Mayor’s calamari rolls are not to be missed